-- I. THE CORPORATE SOCIAL RESPONSIBILITY CONCEPT
+I. CORPORATE SOCIAL RESPONSIBILITY (CSR) AS A CONCEPT

 - A. Historical Perspective on CSR

-- B. Modification of the Economic Model1.
-CSR's Acceptance and Broadening of Meaning
+- B. Modification of the Economic Model

 - C. Evolving Meanings of CSR

 - D. A Four-Part Definition of CSR

 - 1. Economic Responsibilities

 - 2. Legal Responsibilities

 - 3. Ethical Responsibilities

 - 4. Philanthropic Responsibilities

 - 5. The Pyramid of Corporate Social Responsibility

 - a.
 Pyramid as a Unified Whole

 - b.
 CSR Definition and Pyramid are Sustainable Stakeholder Models

-- c.
-CSR in Practice
+- 6. CSR in Practice in Business

 II.
-ARGUMENTS AGAINST AND FOR CORPORATE SOCIAL RESPONSIBILITY
+TRADITIONAL ARGUMENTS AGAINST AND FOR CSR